saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```

 We create a new jail by overwriting the current one and change the working
-directly to some relative path outside of the chroot environment.
+directory to some relative path outside of the chroot environment.
 Another call
 to chroot might bring us outside of the jail which can be verified by spawning a
 new interactive bash shell.